velairi/Recursion-Sequence/README.md

-Completed a fibonacci sequence algo using recursion
+Completed the first question in this series of Fibonacci Sequence Algo using Recursion